dvfrancis/craftr/README.md

     - is intuitive, accessible, responsive, and easy to navigate.
     - has a design that visitors will immediately understand, and be able to use; for example, HTML elements behave in the way most people would expect.
     - contains useful information that will prompt a visitor to sign up for classes.
-    - is designed to appeal to those who like crafting, and help them feel comfortable and welcome.
+    - is designed to appeal to those who are creative, and possibly enjoy crafting, and help them feel comfortable and welcome.
     - allows a user to register their details so that they can bookmark or register for interesting classes.

 #### User Stories

 ##### First time visitor goals

-- "What is this website promoting?”
+- "What is Craftr about?”
 - “What training is being given?”
-- "When does the online event happen?"
+- "When do the classes happen?"
 - “How do I sign up?”

 ##### Returning visitor goals